-BSU is home to a brand new $445.5K Cray supercomputer called the Sphinx awarded through a grant from the Department of Defense U.S. Army Research Office to COSC professor Hoda El-Sayed, Associate Professor Dr. Bo Yang and Natural Sciences Professor Dr. George Ude.
+BSU is home to a $445.5K Cray supercomputer called the Sphinx awarded through a grant from the Department of Defense U.S. Army Research Office to COSC professor Hoda El-Sayed, Associate Professor Dr. Bo Yang and Natural Sciences Professor Dr. George Ude.
 Anyone doing research related to high-performance computing may utilize this facility.
 Big data, for example, is becoming ubiquitous in the age of information technology and researchers will be better able to extract meaningful information using data analytics and applications with this state-of-the-art high performance computer.

 Faculty Research Areas